I’ve done some informal interviews with heads of sales and presales recently and uncovered the following, rather consistent statements:

 - Group 2: These people are unconsciously incompetent.
 This is extremely dangerous – they don’t know that they aren’t doing a good job.
 As a result, they don’t realize what they lack and aren’t willing to take time to learn.

 - Group 3: These people are consciously incompetent.
-They recognize that they lack certain skills and knowledge and are (typically) interested or willing to learn.
+They recognize that they lack certain skills and knowledge and may be interested or willing to learn.